premAI-io/dev-portal/blog/2023-11-15-prem-app-v0.2-released/index.md

 ### Optimized for Apple Silicon
 Prem App v0.2 fully leverages the power of Apple Silicon GPUs thanks to [GGML](https://ggml.ai)-based models built on top of [llama.cpp](https://github.com/ggerganov/llama.cpp) and [whisper.cpp](https://github.com/ggerganov/whisper.cpp).
-This enable large models and high performance on commodity hardware.
+This enables larger models and higher inference speed on commodity hardware.

 ### A Diverse Range of AI Models and Vector Stores
 We're proud to offer a wide range of AI models and Vector Stores to cater to various needs and applications, from chat completions to full RAG apps.
 With Prem App v0.2, you have access to: